High-dimensional regression with outcomes of mixed-type using the multivariate spike-and-slab LASSO: Additional details for the real data analyses

-Intuitively, $z_{i2}>0$ only tracks the \emph{sign} of $z_{i2}$, so it cannot fully capture the magnitude alignment of $z_{i1}$.
-This partial alignment caps the observed correlation below~1.
-Hence for a mixed continuous--binary pair, the observed correlation cannot exceed $\sqrt{2/\pi}$, reflecting a fundamental limit from thresholding one of the two latent variables.
-This completes the proof of the correlation bound in \Cref{lem:correlation_bounds} for the mixed case.
+Intuitively, $y_{i2} = \ind{z_{i2}>0}$ only tracks the \emph{sign} of $z_{i2}$, so it cannot fully capture the magnitude alignment between $z_{i1}$ and $z_{i2}.$ This partial alignment caps the observed correlation below 1.
+Hence, for a mixed continuous--binary pair, the observed correlation cannot exceed $\sqrt{2/\pi}$, reflecting a fundamental limit from thresholding one of the two latent variables.

-\subsection{Proof of Lemma \ref{lemma:lemmawang}}
+\subsection{Proof of Lemma 2}